 Next, check the Total Hosts Write.
 You can see the amount of data you have already written.
 Since we are taking 700TB as an average lifespan value of an SSD, go ahead and subtract the Total Hosts Write value from it.
 From this, you can estimate the lifespan of your disk.

-As you can see from the drive in the photo, this SSD has a healthy percentage of 33, and that’s good according to CrystalDiskInfo.
+As you can see from the drive in the photo, this SSD has a healthy 33% usage, which is good according to CrystalDiskInfo.

 Crystal Disk Mark

-When it comes down to using Crystal Disk Mark, this tool is all about measuring the transfer speed of media data storage drives such as HD, SSD, USB memory, SD card, and NAS.
+When it comes to using Crystal Disk Mark, this tool is all about measuring the transfer speed of data storage drives such as HDDs, SSDs, USB drives, SD cards, and NAS devices.

 - From there, install the file on your computer.